secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 1. Add the date you made the change if it doesn't already exist.
 1. Add a bullet with your GitLab username and document the changes you made, making sure to include links to issues or relevant PathFactory links.

-## Request a content track

-PathFactory is primarily a demand generation tool that allows leads and prospects to self-nurture with content that is bundled in a personalized experience.
-As a result, marketing program managers are the DRIs for creating content tracks for use in campaigns, event marketing, and email nurture streams.
-If you would like to request a content track, please open an issue in the digital marketing programs repository using the [PathFactory request issue template](https://gitlab.com/gitlab-com/marketing/digital-marketing-programs/issues/new?issuable_template=pathfactory_request) and assign it to your designated MPM.
-If you require a content track outside of this use case, please use the [Generic PathFactory request](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/blob/master/.gitlab/issue_templates/pathfactory_request.md) issue template in the marketing operations project and provide a detailed business case.

 ## Content library

 **Before uploading content:**

 1. Follow the [blog style guide](/handbook/marketing/growth-marketing/content/editorial-team/#blog-style-guide).
 1. Use the search to determine if it’s already been added.
-If you try to add an asset that's already in the library, the system will tell you it already exists.
+If you try to add a file or URL that's already in the library, the system will tell you it already exists.
 1. Ensure you have the most valuable version of the asset (blog post vs. case study or PDF).
 1. Ensure you have the most recent version of the asset.